South Central Projects

 North-South Corridor Study: Potential New Transportation Route in Pinal County

-View the printable PDF version of the study process.
-The study is anticipated to be completed in 2013 and will include the following elements.
+The study is anticipated to be completed in 2017 and will include the following elements.

-For studies that will have a significant impact, the National Environmental Policy Act (NEPA) requires an EIS document that provides an examination of environmental impacts for each of the proposed route alternatives.
+For studies that will have a significant impact, the National Environmental Policy Act (NEPA) requires an EIS document that examines environmental impacts for each of the proposed route alternatives and recommends the preferred alternative.
 The team will evaluate hazardous materials, cultural and biological resources, socioeconomic and geological conditions, land ownership, air quality, noise impacts and water resources.

-Once the study team has narrowed down possible route alternatives, they will study them more in depth during the preparation of the L/DCR.
-The L/DCR will identify a preferred route alternative, define initial right-of-way needs and present an implementation plan.
+The study team has identified possible route alternatives, and they are currently being studied in depth with the preparation of the L/DCR.
+The L/DCR will develop a preliminary design concept for the preferred route alternative, define initial right-of-way needs and present an implementation plan.
 Project costs and preliminary design plans will also be included.
-The study team will present possible route alternatives to the public for review and comment at public meetings.
+The team is also studying the impact of not making any improvements (also known as a no-build option).
+All the alternatives identified and the no-build will be presented to the public for review and comment at public meetings.

 The conceptual design will focus on avoiding or minimizing conflicts with human-made structures and natural resources.
 ADOT is working closely with representatives of government agencies participating in this study.